 Bread for diabetics considers two factors; the overall carb load and the roundedness of our meals.
 Glycaemic starches are killers.

-First it was animal fats that were condemned; butter is out and margarine is in.
+First it was animal fats that were condemned; butter was out and margarine was in.
 Then it was protein that came into doubt; now it's carbs.
 Perhaps even more than with clothing, fashion is something so bad that we have to change it every few years.

 Before we delve into bread for diabetics let's have a short tour of the carbs; just what are they?